-Far to the south of this vast new land, in the forests of what is now Mexico, Guatemala, Venezuela, Brazil and other countries of the Amazon basin, the people lived in the forests from the earliest days of migration southward.
-Swidden agriculture (or slash and burn, its pejorative sense) would have been a common early method of providing food in these forested lands.
-Also from the early days of these migrations people in some regions developed much more substantial, long-lasting, structures to aid their agriculture.
+Far to the south of this vast new land, in the forests of what is now Mexico, Guatemala, Venezuela, Brazil and other countries of the Amazon basin, the people lived in the forests from the early days of migration southward.
+Swidden agriculture (or slash and burn; its pejorative sense) would have been a common early method of providing food in these forested lands.
+But from the early days of these migrations people in some regions developed much more substantial, long-lasting, structures to aid their agriculture.
 Specially so in areas both fertile but prone to waterlogging.
 The people constructed massive earthworks as raised mounds for their crops and these were interconnected by raised earthen walkways.

-These earthworks date from long ago, 10,000BP for example, but still remain visible from the air in the area now called the Llanos de Moxos (Plains of ...) in Bolivia.
-Many tropical forests of our world have remains of huge temples, incongruously surrounded by what is often called jungle: an uninhabitable mass of vegetation.
-Much archeological evidence now reveals how the peoples of these various civilizations, such as the Maya of Mexico, cultivated sufficient food to support construction of these colossal stone monuments.
+These earthworks date from long ago, 10,000BP for example, but still remain visible from the air in the area now called the Llanos de Moxos (plains of . . .) in Bolivia.
+Smaller archaeological sites in the Amazonian region, as large scale modifications of land for agriculture, go back to 45,000BP.